 First elected to Congress in 2016, Salud Carbajal has a proven track record of standing up for Central Coast values and building stronger communities.
-He’s running for Congress to continue fighting for opportunity and security for middle-class families, and to protect the environment, economy and unique needs of our region.
+He’s running for Congress to continue fighting for opportunity and security for middle-class families, lower costs of living, and to protect the environment, economy and unique needs of our region.

 Salud and his family lived in a small copper mining town in Arizona, after immigrating from Moroleón, Guanajuato, Mexico when Salud was five.
 His father worked in the mines while his mother maintained the home for their eight children.
 When the mine closed, the family moved to Oxnard where Salud’s father became a farmworker and Salud spent summers working with his father in the fields.
 Attending junior high and high school in Oxnard, Salud applied himself and focused on his education.

 Salud earned his bachelor’s degree from the University of California at Santa Barbara and his master’s degree in organizational management from the Fielding University.
 He served eight years in the United States Marine Corps Reserve, including active duty service during the 1991 Gulf War, where he was mobilized to Jacksonville, North Carolina.